Allergy Relief - AchooAllergy.com

 How do I maintain my dehumidifier?

 There is very little regular maintenance required for dehumidifiers.
-For most models, including Danby, Soleus, Comfort-Aire, and Haier, you simply unpack them and plug them in.
-The primary maintenance with these units is disposing of the water collected in the drip tanks.
+For most models, including Danby, Soleus, and Stadler Form, you simply unpack them and plug them in.
+The primary maintenance with these units is disposing of the water collected in the drip/condensate tanks.
 Most come with convenient built in handles so after you slide the bucket out of the unit you can easily carry it outside or to your drain to dump.
 A more convenient option is to port your dehumidifier.
-Nearly all of these units come with a small port toward the bottom on the unit.
+Nearly all of these units come with a small port toward the bottom or on the back off the unit.
 From this port you run a small hose to an existing drain.
 Some people find it best to tie this drain line into your existing HVAC drain line (for moisture produced by your air conditioner) or possibly to a basement drain.
 From time to time you may want to check the tank and make sure it is clean and check the drain line (if ported) for blockage.
 If the unit has a removable cover you should check and clean the condensing coils annually.
+Air filters are often a coarse mesh that can simply be vacuumed or rinsed off.
+Air dry and reinstall them.

 Are dehumidifiers heavy?

 The larger the unit means the heavier it will be.
 Though medium to large home units weigh between 35 and 55 pounds most come equipped with casters, so on hard surfaces, moving them is not difficult.
 The smaller units (20 to 35 pounds), usually have hand holds built into the sides and some of these units have casters as well.
 For our commercial/industrial Ebac dehumidifiers the weight can range from 50 lbs. to as much as 353 lbs.
-The all steel construction of most of these dehumidifiers lends itself not only to their heavy duty nature, but also to their increased weight.
-The weight for each dehumidifier we sell is listed in the specifications section on each product's webpage as well as our Dehumidifier Comparison Chart.
+AprilAire and Santa Fe models are also heavy crawlspace/basement dehumidifiers, but generally once in place, you do not move them.
+The all steel construction of most of these dehumidifiers lends itself not only to their heavy-duty, durable nature, but also to their increased weight.
+The weight for each dehumidifier we sell is listed in the specifications section on each product’s webpage.

 How loud is a dehumidifier?

-As with any appliance that has a fan, the higher the fan setting increases the noise these units will make.
+As with any appliance that has a fan, the higher the fan setting the more noise these units will make.
 Honestly, for those who have owned older dehumidifiers, you likely will find that many of the home or room models we offer are much quieter than what you are used to.
-For those who have never owned a dehumidifier, the sound may seem loud.
+For those who have never owned a dehumidifier, the noise level may seem loud, particularly when close to the machine.
 To give you some comparison, the noise equivalent for most of these models is that of a basic air purifier.
 On higher settings the noise may keep you up at night if the unit is in your room, but on the lower settings, the noise is comparable to white noise which actually helps many people sleep.
-With the commercial models we offer, the noise is greater, but these units are typically used in crawlspaces, basements, outdoors, industrial settings, and often locations where noise is not a primary concern.
+With the commercial models we offer, the noise can be greater, but these units are typically used outdoors, in industrial settings, and often locations where noise is not a primary concern.
+Crawlspace and basement dehumidifiers are often quiet enough that the only time you may hear them is if you are directly over them when the house is completely quiet.
+Other than this, the noise level blends into the everyday sounds found in a typical home.
+The quietest dehumidifier we offer is the Stadler Form Albert.
+On its highest setting it is quieter than comparable Danby, Soleus, or any other room dehumidifier on its LOWEST fan setting.

 Can I safely recycle the water my dehumidifier produces?